December 1, 2021

 This American crime film is directed by Harry Keller and produced by Joseph Gershenson for Universal-International Pictures.
 It was written by Mel Dinelli with input from Czenzi Ormonde and Sy Gomberg.
 I find no credits for the music score so assume it is from Universal's stock library.
 But the opening is powerfully ominous and at least deserves a mention.
 Besides Drake, the film stars Colleen Miller in one of her more visible roles, and a relative newcomer to the big screen, Rod Taylor.
 Everyone is first-rate in this rather overstuffed story.

 Drake gifts Miller with an expensive ring engraved with initials of no familial connection.
 Another lie appears to explain it.
 His heinous life starts to unravel—loosened by guilt—and he is helpless to stop it.
 Taylor, two years away from fame as H.G.
 Wells, is a lead policeman on the trail of the philanderer.
 Miller first finds his revelations preposterous until he tells the origins of the ring's bogus engraving.
 It leads to a serious falling out with her brother-in-law.
 This first remake of the Hitchcock classic, Shadow of a Doubt, is not on the same dark and creepy level.
-Drake is “Uncle Charlie” only to his nephew who has nothing to fear from him, being overly protective of the boy's safety on a bicycle.
+Drake is “Uncle Charlie” only to his nephew who has nothing to fear from him, being overly protective of the boy's safety on his bicycle.

 July 5, 2021